isomerpages/nlb-curiocity/_events/Curiocity Showcase/Bras Basah: A Retrospective Overview.md

 #### **Tracking the History of Bras Basah**

 The time graph below provides a historical overview on the history of Bras Basah.

-**Why "Bras Basah" is called this way?
-This extract from the [Straits Times Weekly](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/stweekly18920216-1.2.23) (1892) explains:**

-> What is known as “decayed rice” is, as a matter of fact, rare now.
-At one time when rice was brought to Singapore in sailing vessels, it was no uncommon thing for it to become saturated and rotten, and in this state it smelled abominably.
-So much was this the case that it had by law to be unloaded from the ships to a spot out of the then town and hence Brasssbassa (bras basah) Road got its name.